SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 plt.ylabel('Number of Tracks')
 ```
 ![image](https://github.com/user-attachments/assets/3f33b812-fc79-4acb-ad6a-4f07c4798a89)

+This graph closely resembles the previous bar graph but highlights a more specific trend rather than a general one.
+It shows that most outliers come from years prior to 2000, as the graph is nearly flat in terms of the number of songs for those years.
 - Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?
 ```python
 #create a line graph of the number of tracks released per month